timKraeuter/Coordination-2024/artifacts/python-scripts/README.md

 1. Clone this repository.
 2. Open a cmd/bash in this folder.
+3. Install Python and the packages used in each script.
-3. Run one of the following commands:
+4. Run one of the following commands:

 ## Venn Diagram: BCoorLang Linda MontiArc